OpenSourceEBike/OpenSourceEBike.github.io/build_display.md

 # How to build the display

+NOTE that this display only works for TSDZ2 motor with our OpenSource [that you can download and see how to install, here](https://github.com/OpenSourceEBike/TSDZ2_wiki/wiki).<br>

 Some of the following components can bought on online shops like Aliexpress, Ebay or at specialized electronics shops like [www.mouser.com](https://mouser.com/) or [www.farnell.com](https://www.farnell.com/).

 You will need the following components:
-* **OLED display I2C 128x64 pixels 1.3 inches or 0.96 inches**: costs 3€.
+* **OLED display I2C 128x64 pixels 1.3 inches or 0.96 inches (SPI or I2C connection)**: costs 3€.
 You need to choose the smaller or the bigger version.
 It is recommended the bigger 1.3 inches version.
 The smaller version makes impossible to see the numbers on display while riding, you need to stop to be able to read.<br>
-It must be the I2C version, that has 4 pins only.
-There are SPI version which uses more than 4 pins.<br>
+It can be the SPI or I2C version, although the I2C version needs only 4 wires to be soldered, it is also slower to refresh the display and flickering can be seen.<br>
 ![](oled_display_1.3.png)<br>
 * **nRF52840 Nordic USB Dongle**: costs 11€.<br>
 ![](NRF52840.png)<br>